kkestell/recipe-formatter/README.md

 #### `-o, --output OUTPUT`

-Define the output file format and path for the formatted recipe.
+Define the output file path for the formatted recipe.

 If the file path contains the special token `{title}`, it will be replaced with the slugified recipe name.